Lattice Boltzmann Scheme associated with flexible Prandtl number and specific heat ratio based on the polyatomic ES-BGK model: Numerical validation

 \subsection{The Shock tube flow of 1D}

-The shock tube problem of one dimension has been discussed intensively\cite{SOD19781}.
-Here, the initial condition is given by

-where the subscript $L$ indicates the left side of the shock tube and $R$ indicates the right side of the shock tube. $u_x$ is the macroscopic velocity along the $x$ coordinate.

-We set the specific heat ratio as $\gamma \!=\!1.4$ and the relaxation time as $\tau\!=\!2/3$.
-The grid is $X \times Y \!=\!
-1000 \times 16 $.
-The additional degrees is $N_f\!=\!3$.
-The periodic boundary condition is employed for the up and down boundaries and the open boundary condition is performed for the left and right boundaries.
+The shock tube problem of one dimension has been discussed extensively in the literature \cite{SOD19781}.
+The initial conditions are given by $(\rho_L,T_l, u_{lx}) = (4,1,0)$ and $(\rho_R,T_r, u_{rx}) = (1,1,0)$ on the left and right sides of the shock tube, respectively, where $u_{lx}$ and $u_{rx}$ are the macroscopic velocities along the $x$ coordinate.
+The specific heat ratio is set as $\gamma=1.4$ and the relaxation time as $\tau=2/3$.
+The grid is $X \times Y = 1000 \times 16 $, with additional degrees of freedom $N_f=3$.
+The periodic boundary condition is employed for the upper and lower boundaries, while the open boundary condition is used for the left and right boundaries.

-Fig(\ref{Fig:HeatRatio2D}) shows the simulation results at $step$ $180$, i.e. at the time It can be seen that the simulation results agree with the analytical resolutions well.
+The D2Q33 lattice model proposed by J. Shim\cite{shim2013multidimensional} is employed.
+Of all the existing lattice models of fourth-order accuracy, this lattice model has the least discrete velocities, making it more efficient than others.
+Table~\ref{tab:D2Q33} gives the discrete velocity set and the weight coefficients of the D2Q33 model.